 Zero-knowledge architecture fundamentally redesigns the cloud storage system so that providers have no access to encryption keys and cannot decrypt user data under any circumstances, offering the highest level of privacy protection.

 With end-to-end encryption, your data is encrypted before leaving your device, and only you or someone with your encryption key can decrypt it.
-This makes it impossible for storage providers to access your files even if compelled by authorities.
+This means that even if compelled by authorities, European cloud providers with this architecture cannot reveal your file contents.
 As a bonus, it also helps prevent man-in-the-middle attacks.

 We also evaluate whether providers offer block-level synchronization, which is available with providers like pCloud.
 This technology transfers only the modified portions of files rather than entire files, resulting in faster sync times and reduced bandwidth usage — a crucial feature for users working with large files across multiple devices.